 This is where most players go wrong.
 They have decent setup positions but the swing sequence falls apart.

-Mid-backswing: Maintain extension to build width while your lower body initiates the turn [4].
-Stack your centersโ€”sternum over the ball, weight balancedโ€”so you’re rotating around your spine, not swaying.
+Mid-backswing: Maintain extension to build width while your body initiates the turn.
+Golf Monthly stresses staying centered โ rotating around your spine, not swaying.

-Impact: Get your pelvis over your lead heel [1].
+Impact: Get your pelvis over your lead heel.
 Your lead arm rotates down.
 Your trail side supports with knee, hip, and shoulder moving forward.
-Straighten your trail arm through the hitting zone [3].
+Straighten your trail arm through the hitting zone.
 Finish balanced with your chest facing the target.

 You should feel pressure on the inside of your back foot at the top, then a rolling, stepping sensation toward your lead heel through the ball.